wonder-phil/wonder-phil/README.md

 - 👋 Hi, I’m @wonder-phil
 - 👀 I’m interested in foundations of computer science and engineering.
 I am intersted
 - in applying these foundations to industrial challenges.
 -
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about the Stacks and Clarity.
 - 💞️ I’m looking to collaborate on ...
 - 📫 EMail me at phillip.g.bradford@gmail.com